 Discontinued operations consists of interest income from accounts related to discontinued operations, other income, gains and losses on the disposal of fixed assets of discontinued operations, gains and losses on foreign exchange and interest income on money market accounts, as well as the reclassification of net expenses associated with our exit from our historical core operations.
-For the three months ended June 30, 2013 net cash income from discontinued operations increased by \$20 compared to the three months ended June 30, 2012 resulting from the final closing of bank accounts in its Italian subsidiary and a federal tax refund regarding discontinued operations.
-The Company recognized a net \$4 non cash gain related to the write off of discontinued assets and liabilities in its foreign subsidiaries.
+For the three and nine months ended December 31, 2013 the Company had a net gain from discontinued operations and sale of discontinued assets.
+Net income from discontinued operations decreased by \$66 compared to the three months ended December 31, 2012.
+Net income from discontinued operations increased by \$93 compared to the nine months ended December 31, 2012.
+The change resulted from the sale of the last two patent lots related to NLD as well as from the final closing of bank accounts in its Italian subsidiary and a federal tax refund regarding discontinued operations and the final closing of foreign subsidiaries.